Shanghai and Beyond

 As a boutique tour company, we specialize in customizing your experience, and are happy to discuss additional options.
 Would you like to spend more time in exploring Shanghai’s lanes and alleyways?
 Or visit a local family?
-Please feel free to drop us note.
+Please feel free to drop us a note.
 We’re glad to work with you any way we can to customize your experience.

 We recommend that you purchase travel insurance prior to arrival in China.
 Make sure your insurance covers medical emergencies and carry your insurance documents with you at all times.
-We cannot be held responsible for any accidents that occur during your trip, but our vehicles are fully licensed and insured and our travels specialists will attend to your needs in the event of an accident or emergency.
+We cannot be held responsible for any accidents that occur during your trip, but our vehicles are fully licensed and insured and our travel specialists will attend to your needs in the event of an accident or emergency.
 We won’t leave you until the crisis is over.